IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 5. Create the appdata Persistent Volume and associated Persistent Volume Claim and load the saved appdata directory contents into the Persistent Volume.
 6. Follow the directions from your database vendor to create a new database from the backup/clone.
 7. Create a values.yaml file that contains the properties and values from your savedHelmValues.yaml file.
 Be sure that the Values.extLibVolume.existingClaimName and Values.appDataVolume.existingClaimName fields are set to the Persistent Volume Claims for the new ext-lib and appdata Persistent Volumes.
 Also be sure that the database fields Values.database.* refer to the new database instance created in the step above.
-8. Create the new UCD server instance by running the following command.
+8. Create the new DevOps Deploy server instance by running the following command.
 ```bash
 helm install my-recovered-release ibm-helm/ibm-ucd-prod --namespace <ucd_namespace> --values myRecoveredValues.yaml
 ```